How many days do you wish to elongate your trek?

-You never know what befalls upon you while trekking in mountains.
+You never know what befalls you while trekking in the mountains.
 So travel insurance is a must for trekking in Nepal.
-Insurance costs vary with companies and depend on the cover you need.
-The activities you will involve into, and your health status at the time of the policy.
+Insurance costs vary with companies and depend on the coverage you need—the activities you will involve in and your health status at the time of the policy.

 On average, a 30-day insurance policy costs around $150.
 It covers all the emergencies and requirements up to the height of 6,000 meters.

 Setting off for trekking is not a random decision you make.
-It requires proper planning and appropriate trekking gears too.
+It requires proper planning and appropriate trekking gear too.
 You need to be extra careful before you pack the necessaries.

-The basics you need for trekking in Everest region includes sleeping bags, thermal clothing.
-Also, waterproof hiking boots, camp shoes, trekking poles, waterproof clothes, gloves, sunglasses.
-Buying all these equipment costs around the US $2,000 if you buy it first hand.
+The basic things you need for trekking in the Everest region include sleeping bags, and thermal clothing.
+Also, waterproof hiking boots, camp shoes, trekking poles, waterproof clothes, gloves, and sunglasses.
+Buying all this equipment costs around US $2,000 if you buy it firsthand.

 If you already own some, then the costs reduce depending on the things you buy.